Best Lubbock County Community Colleges (2026)

 There is 1 community colleges serving 377 students in Lubbock County, TX.

-What is community college acceptance rate in Lubbock County, TX?
+What is the community college acceptance rate in Lubbock County, TX?

-How diverse are community college in Lubbock County, TX?
+How diverse are community colleges in Lubbock County, TX?

 Community colleges in Lubbock County, TX have approximately 98% minority enrollment, with the majority being Black.